Skip to content

 • Select from an app manifest and copy manifest.yaml out of this repository and paste it in to automatically configure the app and its required settings.
 Be sure to override any customizable settings like name, etc.

-• You'll need the app token, bot token, and user token for your application and provide those as the SLACK_APP_TOKEN, SLACK_BOT_TOKEN, and SLACK_USER_TOKEN environment variables - these can be found within the app's configuration page in Slack.
+• You'll need the app token, bot token, and user token.
 For more information on Slack tokens, see the documentation here.

 Database Migrations